FaresGabsi/usePopcorn/README.md

 ## Deployment

-The app is live and can be accessed at: [Placeholder for Website](#https://usepopcorn-by-fares.netlify.app/)
+The app is live and can be accessed at: [usepopcorn-by-fares.netlify.app](https://usepopcorn-by-fares.netlify.app/)

 ## Features